Lake Chelan: Cities

 Due to the isolated nature of Lake Chelan, especially at its northern reaches, there is not a large population that resides along the shore.
-Chelan, which had 4,222 residents at the 2020 census, is currently the only incorporated city situated along the lake shore.
+The City of Chelan, which had 4,222 residents at the 2020 census, is currently the only incorporated city situated along the lake shore.
 The city is located at the southern terminus of the lake, adjacent to the Lake Chelan Dam and the Chelan River outflow.
 The census-designated place of Manson, which had 1,523 residents in 2020, is also located at the southern end of the lake.
 The unincorporated community of Stehekin, with approximately 75 residents, is located at the northern terminus of the lake, adjacent to the Stehekin River inflow.
 At the mouth of the Railroad Creek sits Lucerne, a small community of private cabins served by commercial boats.
 Lucerne is also the primary gateway to the community of Holden Village, a Lutheran retreat center located 11 mi inland from the lake.
 With approximately 50 long-term residents, Holden includes one of the few remaining public K-12 two-room schools in the contiguous United States.

 Economy

 Fishing

-Fishing is a popular recreating activity on Lake Chelan.
+Fishing is a popular recreational activity on Lake Chelan.
 The following fish are or were native to the lake: Bull Trout, Westslope cutthroat trout, Largescale sucker, Longnose sucker, Bridgelip sucker, Northern pikeminnow, Peamouth, Redside shiner, Mountain whitefish, Pygmy whitefish.